Blog Layout

 A huge part of the story for this year began to unfold this month.
 It consisted of two major happenings.

 A cairn is a man-made pile of stones and they have been used since the prehistoric era throughout the world as markers.
-They indicate trails, mark borders, protect buried caches and in the highlands of Scotland represented the warriors of a clan.
+They indicate trails, mark borders, protect buried caches, and in the highlands of Scotland represent the warriors of a clan.

 According to an article published in The Journal magazine of the Western Home Communities, the limestone used to create Mr. Boom’s sculpture is from Stone City, a mining operation near Anamosa, Iowa.
 He hand-cut each piece of the 308 stones.
 When stacked the egg-shaped cairn stands 5 feet 1 inch tall and weighs about 4 tons.